0nyr/nixos-config/README.md

 This configuration expects that dotfiles are set up for user `onyr`.
 See [my dotfiles config repo](https://github.com/0nyr/dotfiles) for those dotfiles.
 I preferred to do so, since I want to reuse those dotfiles on other distros as well.
 Yet I'm planning to transition to `home-manager` in the future.

+This configuration is thought with simplicity, modularity, and expendability in mind.
+It manages multiple hosts (machines).
+Each host has its own configuration with specifics in `hosts/<machine-name>/configuration.nix`.
+Rebuild each specific system with dedicated `nix-rebuild switch --flake` command (see below).

 Flake is used to make reproducible environment.

 ## ❄ NixOS commands